Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Auriga simulated galaxies and mock data

-Here we further create mock stellar age maps and stellar metallicity maps for each projection $(\theta_{\rm T},\varphi_{\rm T})$ of each galaxy.
-For both age and metallicity maps, we use the same apertures as the kinematic maps.
-Within each aperture $i$, we determine the mean age $t_i$ and the mean metallicity $Z_i/Z_{\odot}$ by calculating the mass-weighted values of all stellar particles located within the aperture.
-We assume the percentage errors of the age and metallicity maps to be $10\%$, and add Gaussian perturbations to the maps: $t_i'=t_i+0.1t_ia$, and $Z_i'=Z_i+0.1Z_ib$, where $a$ and $b$ are random values with standard deviations equal to unity.
-The perturbed age maps $t_i'$ and metallicity maps $Z_i'/Z_{\odot}$ are taken as mock observations, while $0.1t_i$ and $0.1Z_i$ are treated as corresponding error maps.
+We further created mock stellar age maps and stellar metallicity maps for each projection $(\theta_{\rm T},\varphi_{\rm T})$ of each galaxy.
+For both the age and metallicity maps, we used the same apertures as the kinematic maps.
+Within each aperture, $i$, we determined the mean age, $t_i$, and the mean metallicity, $Z_i/Z_{\odot}$, by calculating the mass-weighted values of all stellar particles located within the aperture.
+We assumed the percentage errors of the age and metallicity maps to be $10\%$ and added Gaussian perturbations to the maps: $t_i'=t_i+0.1t_ia$, and $Z_i'=Z_i+0.1Z_ib$, where $a$ and $b$ are random values with standard deviations equal to unity.
+The perturbed age maps, $t_i'$, and metallicity maps, $Z_i'/Z_{\odot}$, were taken as mock observations, while $0.1t_i$ and $0.1Z_i$ were treated as corresponding error maps.
 Fig.~\ref{observational-data} illustrates the stellar kinematics, ages, and metallicities for Au-23-85-50.